jbeck018/howlerops/docs/testing-checklist.md

-# SQL Studio Phase 1 - Testing Checklist
+# Howlerops Phase 1 - Testing Checklist

 ## Overview

-This document provides a comprehensive testing checklist for Phase 1 (Foundation) of SQL Studio's tiered architecture implementation.
+This document provides a comprehensive testing checklist for Phase 1 (Foundation) of Howlerops's tiered architecture implementation.
 All tests must pass before Phase 1 can be considered complete.

 **Phase 1 Test Coverage Target:** >80% overall, >90% for critical components